zsarnett/Custom-Grid-View/README.md

 ## Installation

+> :warning: The release on Dec 13th is recommended.
+Extra code for this was added to this release to make Drag and Drop better!

 1. Download the `grid-view.js` file [Custom Drag and Drop Grid View](https://github.com/zsarnett/Custom-Grid-View/releases)
 2. Place the file in your `config/www` folder
 3. Add a resource to your Lovelace Dashboard